Care

 Why Does Carbon Steel Rust?

-If you live in a particularly humid area, or are using your Carbon Steel pan outdoors, there's an additional risk of your pan rusting due to the added moisture in the air.
+If you live in a particularly humid area, or are using your carbon steel pan outdoors, there's an additional risk of your pan rusting due to the added moisture in the air.
 If this applies to you, you’ll need to take some extra precautions to shield your pan from environmental moisture and rust—like seasoning the exterior of your pan to decrease the amount of surface iron.

 Already have a rusted area on your pan?
 Don't panic yet—let’s get into how to remove it with just a little effort and elbow grease.

-How to Clean Carbon Steel Rust
+How to Clean Rusted Carbon Steel

 The Salt Scrub Method